 • Grievance Redressal: Establishing effective mechanisms for addressing concerns and grievances raised by our stakeholders.

-The HRDD process involves engagement with several key stakeholders, including employees, contract workers (including migrant workers), local communities and society members (including women, children, and indigenous people).
-The scope of these assessments extends to the company's operations, communities as well as its supply chain.
+The HRDD process involved engagement with several key stakeholders (both duty-bearers and right-holders), including employees, permanent workers and contract workers (third-party employees including migrant workers); local communities and society members (including women, children, youth group, JSW employees residing in the community and indigenous people).
+The scope of these assessments is expected to extend to the company's remaining operations, communities as well as supply chain business partners.

 Once the human rights risks are identified at the location, they are prioritized based on the applicable standards, enabling us to focus and create action-oriented, efficient, and streamlined plans to prevent and mitigate those risks.

-By committing to undertake HRDD assessments, JSW Cement demonstrates its dedication to upholding and promoting human rights across its operations and supply chain.
+By committing to improve the HRDD process, JSW Cement demonstrates its dedication to upholding and promoting human rights across its operations, communities and supply chain.
 This approach not only benefits its stakeholders but also contributes to a more sustainable and responsible business environment in the cement industry.